 – And, number of followers (what is the size of their following on the relevant social media platform)

-In the next part, we’ll help you find the best content creators from which your business can have the most benefit on social media platforms.
+In the next part, we’ll help you find the best creators from which your business can have the most benefit on social media platforms.

 1. Check Your Followers

 Let’s assume that your business already has some kind of social media presence.
-If that’s the case you can try to find some content creators among your own fans.
+If that’s the case you can try to find some creators among your own fans.
 You can easily look into your follower list for users with 1,000 followers or more, particularly on Instagram and Twitter, the two best platforms for this method.
 You can use these 9 tools to track your Instagram followers.

 The next step is to inspect their profiles and pick apart those that have content related to your business.
-Eventually, you can approach the content creator with different kinds of collaboration suggestions, such as discount coupons or free products in exchange for promotional posts.
+Eventually, you can approach the creator with different kinds of collaboration suggestions, such as discount coupons or free products in exchange for promotional posts.

 There are many reasons why you should go with this approach.
-First of all, the content creator is already familiar with your business and there won’t be any need for additional explanation.
+First of all, the creator is already familiar with your business and there won’t be any need for additional explanation.
 Furthermore, since they are already your fans, their post will be completely natural and authentic, and you can easily convince them to post about your brand.

 On the other hand, with this approach, you might struggle with finding people with a niche related to your business.
 Also, opting to collaborate with content creators from your circle, there is a possibility that you can miss more influential creators.